Emancipation Day

-Emancipation Day is observed in many former European colonies in the Caribbean and areas of the United States on various dates to commemorate the emancipation of slaves of African descent.
+Emancipation Day is observed in many former European colonies in the West Indies and parts of the United States on various dates to commemorate the emancipation of slaves of African descent.

-On August 1, 1985, Trinidad and Tobago became the first independent country to declare a national holiday to commemorate the abolition of slavery.
+In much of the former British West Indies, Emancipation Day is usually marked on 1 August, commemorating the anniversary of the Slavery Abolition Act 1833 coming into force on 1 August 1834.
+However, in some countries, it is marked instead on the first Monday in August.
+The observance of a holiday in the British West Indies also became a key mobilisation tool and holiday for the antislavery movement in the United States.

-It is also observed in other areas in regard to the abolition.
-Or other forms of involuntary servitude.
+Emancipation Day is also observed in other areas in regard to the abolition of other forms of involuntary servitude.